Manistee National Forest: Geography

 In descending order of land area the Manistee National Forest lies in parts of Lake, Newaygo, Wexford, Manistee, Mason, Oceana, Muskegon, Mecosta, and Montcalm counties.
 There are local ranger district offices located in Baldwin and Manistee.

 The Lumberjack 100, a 100-mile ultra-endurance mountain bike race is held annually within its bounds.

-Dispersed camping is free on National Forest lands, as long as you follow the guidelines found on the USFS website.
+Dispersed camping is free on National Forest lands, as long as one follows the guidelines found on the USFS website.
 However, some rustic campgrounds do require a reservation or camping fee.
 A wood permit is required to cut firewood.
 Wood permits are valid for the Manistee National Forest only, and exclude the Huron National Forest.

 Features

 The Nordhouse Dunes Wilderness is a unique feature of the Manistee National Forest.
 This relatively small area of 3450 acre, situated on the east shore of Lake Michigan is one of the few wilderness areas in the U.S. with an extensive lake shore dunes ecosystem.
 Most of the dunes are 3500 to 4000 years old and some stand about 140 ft higher than the lake.
 The Nordhouse Dunes are interspersed with woody vegetation such as juniper, jack pine and hemlock.
 There are many small water holes and marshes dotting the landscape and dune grass covers many of the dunes.
 The beach is wide and sandy.